 The Serpent & Its Significance

-The serpent is an icon, a symbol of eternity and the protective spirit of Boucheron.
-Its use dates back to the 19th century when Monsieur Frédéric Boucheron made a special necklace in the design of a snake and gifted it to his wife as a sort of talisman or lucky charm for her while he travelled.
+The serpent is an icon, a symbol of eternity, and the protective spirit of Boucheron.
+Its use dates back to the 19th century when Monsieur Frédéric Boucheron made a special necklace in the design of a snake and gifted it to his wife as a sort of talisman or lucky charm for her while he traveled.
 Today, the animal lives not just in the house’s archives but through a variety of designs, and under the collection titled, ‘Serpent Boheme’.

-In 1988, the maison ventured into the world of fragrance with ‘Boucheron’ which encapsulated a sweet perfume in a ring-shaped bottle.
+In 1988, the Maison ventured into the world of fragrance with ‘Boucheron’ which encapsulated a sweet perfume in a ring-shaped bottle.
 The Quatre, Boucheron Place Vendôme and the Jaïpur Homme are a few other collections available today.
 As of 2010, Inter Parfums SA and Boucheron signed a 15-year license agreement to produce perfumes under the brand’s name, replacing the earlier license with L’oreal.

 The record of the first timepieces from Boucheron was in the year 1859, and they were delicate pocket watches.
 Later, in the year 1885, wristwatches were introduced.
 Today, the brand has collections such as Epure, Epure d’art, Ajourée, and Serpent Boheme but perhaps the house’s most revered watch is the Reflet.
 Launched in 1947, the design is a rectangular gadrooned case with interchangeable straps, and it stands to personify elegance and innovation.

 Fun fact: Edith Piaf, heralded as France’s national chanteuse, is known to have owned at least 21 Reflet watches.